Macintosh statistical software

 JASP: the first really good effort at making R more accessible

-Listing updated: 12/13/2023; program updated Sept.
-2023
+Listing updated: 9/13/2024; program updated mid-2024

 JASP was created as “a low fat alternative to SPSS, a delicious alternative to R,” by people at the University of Amsterdam.
 You can run it “in the cloud” — in your browser — for free.
+It’s not quite low-fat on disk, taking up 2.4 gigabytes of space.

 jasp t-tests

-Other issues include lack of support for date or time variables; and no ability to direct output to new variables. t-tests require two-value group variables—you can't pick, say, Dodge vs Chrysler from a list of automotive brands; you have to create a new variable consisting solely of Dodge and Chrysler, which is a nuisance.
+t-tests require two-value group variables—you can't pick, say, Dodge vs Chrysler from a list of automotive brands; you have to create a new variable consisting solely of Dodge and Chrysler, which is a nuisance.
 Variable lists work in alphabetical order and don't show labels, so variable names have to be chosen carefully.

 JASP is under rapid development.
 The speed is quite good.
 You can set the resolution of charts, so you can copy them at 300 dpi if you want.